docsdevbr/grafana-doc-pt-br/docs/sources/datasources/tempo/query-editor/_index.md

 For general documentation on querying data sources in Grafana, refer to [Query and transform data](ref:query-transform-data).

 {{< admonition type="tip" >}}
 Don't know TraceQL?
-Try [Explore Traces](ref:explore-traces-app), an intuitive, queryless app that lets you explore your tracing data using RED metrics.
+Try [Grafana Traces Drilldown](ref:explore-traces-app), an intuitive, queryless app that lets you explore your tracing data using RED metrics.
 {{< /admonition >}}

 ## Before you begin